alexklwong/learning-topology-synthetic-data/pytorch/README.md

 ## Setting up your virtual environment <a name="setting-up"></a>
 We will create a virtual environment with the necessary dependencies
 ```
-virtualenv -p /usr/bin/python3 scaffnet-fusionnet-py3env
+virtualenv -p /usr/bin/python3.8 voiced-torch-py3env
-source scaffnet-fusionnet-py3env/bin/activate
+source voiced-torch-py3env/bin/activate
-pip install opencv-python scipy scikit-learn scikit-image Pillow matplotlib gdown
+pip install -r requirements.txt
-pip install tensorflow-gpu==1.15
+pip install torch==1.10.0+cu111 torchvision==0.11.0+cu111 -f https://download.pytorch.org/whl/torch_stable.html
 ```

 ## Setting up your datasets
-For datasets, we will use [Virtual KITTI 1][vkitti_dataset] and [KITTI][kitti_dataset] for outdoors and [SceneNet][scenenet_dataset] and [VOID][void_github] for indoors.
-Note: We assume you have extracted the `vkitti_1.3.1_depthgt` within the `virtual_kitti` directory i.e. `/path/to/virtual_kitti/vkitti_1.3.1_depthgt`.
+For datasets, we will use [Virtual KITTI 2][vkitti_dataset] and [KITTI][kitti_dataset] for outdoors and [SceneNet][scenenet_dataset] and [VOID][void_github] for indoors.
+Note: Unlike the original Tensorflow implementation, we use Virtual KITTI 2 and the setup script operates differently.
+We assume you have extracted the `vkitti_2.0.3_depth` within `virtual_kitti` directory i.e. `/path/to/virtual_kitti/vkitti_1.3.1_depthgt`.
 If you already have all the datasets downloaded and extracted to the right form, you can create symbolic links to them via
 ```
 mkdir data
 ln -s /path/to/virtual_kitti data/